WHAT IS ANXIETY?

 A touch of anxiety can motivate us to do things, prepare for upcoming events (such as studying for an exam), and keeps us safe by protecting us from dangerous situations (our flight or fight response is activated).

-It’s a problem when its incessant and interferes with daily life.
-Those with an anxiety disorder may unnecessarily worry about too many things at once and it can negatively impact many areas of their life (home, work, social, and health).
+It’s a problem when it’s incessant and interferes with daily life.
+Those with an anxiety disorder may unnecessarily worry about too many things at once and it can negatively impact many areas of their life (home, work, school, and health).
 It can be totally debilitating when symptoms are severe.

-The anxiety I experienced was somewhat debilitating and downright unbearable.
-In the past all areas of my life were impacted, primarily relationships.
+At times, the anxiety I experienced was somewhat debilitating and downright unbearable.
+In the past, all areas of my life were impacted, primarily relationships.

 There were days the anxiety was so bad I would be in tears.
 I constantly thought something wrong with me and wondered why I couldn’t just be “normal”.

 I was totally overwhelmed with daily life and found completing tasks hard.

 I would look at others getting stuff done and wondered how they juggled their responsibilities with such ease and beat myself up because I couldn’t.